jundalisay/sp/content/en/research/galileo/new/day-2d.md

 {{< r a="Sagredo" >}}
-The demonstration is short and clear; while the proposition which, at first glance, appeared improbable is now seen to be both true and inevitable.
-In order therefore to bring this prism into that limiting condition which separates breaking from not breaking, it would be necessary to change the ratio between thickness and length either by increasing the thickness or by diminishing the length.
+In order to bring this prism into that limiting condition which separates breaking from not breaking, it would be necessary to change the ratio between thickness and length either by increasing the thickness or by diminishing the length.
 An investigation of this limiting state will, I believe, demand equal ingenuity.
 {{< /r >}}

 Salv.
 Nay, even more; for the question is more difficult; this I know because I spent no small amount of time in its discovery which I now wish to share with you.